joshwhittick/coffee_roast_profile_temperature_change_plotter/README.md

 4. **Table**: Extracted values and timestamps are compiled into a structured CSV or Excel table.
 5. **Graph**: A temperature vs. time line plot is generated to visualize the roast profile.

-> ✅ The project is currently tested using a video of a radiator display (which changes color with temperature).
-Real coffee roasting data is expected next week — fingers crossed!
+> ✅ The project is currently tested using a video of a radiator display (which changes color with temperature leading to some errors 😥).
+Real coffee roasting data is expected next week - 🤞!

 ## 📂 Folder Structure